denoland/denokv/proto/kv-connect.md

 response and a plain text body containing a human readable error message.

-The server MAY return a 5xx class HTTP status response at any time if the server is unable to process the request right now due to a temporary condition.
+The server MAY return a 5xx class HTTP status response at any time if the server is unable to process the request right now due to a temporary condition, for example an internal server error or rate limiting.
 The server SHOULD include a plain text body with a human readable error message in this case.

 The server MAY perform quota checks on the request.
 If the request is rejected due to quota limits, the server MUST respond with a 4xx class response and a